About Sydney

 Education

-Sydney obtained her Juris Doctorate from Samford University Cumberland School of Law in May 2018.
-While at Cumberland, she received a Merit Scholarship, was a Scholar of Merit for product liability, and was a member of the Christian Legal Society.
+Sydney earned her Juris Doctorate from Samford University’s Cumberland School of Law in May 2018.
+During her time there, she was awarded a Merit Scholarship and recognized as a Scholar of Merit for product liability.
+She was also an active member of the Christian Legal Society.

-Before that, she earned her undergraduate degree in Communication and Information Sciences with a minor in Spanish from the University of Alabama in May 2015.
-Sydney received the Presidential Scholarship and was actively involved in the Honors College and the Sustained Dialogue Program.
+Before law school, Sydney graduated from the University of Alabama in May 2015 with a degree in Communication and Information Sciences and a minor in Spanish.
+She received the prestigious Presidential Scholarship and was deeply involved in the Honors College and the Sustained Dialogue Program.

-Sydney has held various leadership positions in organizations such as Alpha Chi Omega Sorority, The Alabama Panhellenic Association Executive Board, and the Public Relations Council of Alabama.
+Sydney has also held leadership roles in several organizations, including her sorority, Alpha Chi Omega, the Alabama Panhellenic Association Executive Board, and the Public Relations Council of Alabama.

 - Alabama (2018)